Preparing for travel outside the U.S.:

 Traveling while on OPT

-If you are on OPT and wish to travel outside of the US, you need all of the items specified previously, plus a job offer letter stating where you are working and for what period of time.
+If you are on OPT and wish to travel outside of the US, you need all of the items specified above, plus a job offer letter stating where you are working and for what period of time.
 If you fail to take an employer letter with you, you can be denied re-entry to the US, because you can't prove that you are working while on OPT.

 If your form has no travel signature spaces remaining: